MRtrix3/mrtrix3/docs/getting_started/image_data.rst

 Fixel Direction File
 ......................
 * **All DWI models must specify the direction of each fixel**.
-* Directions for each fixel must be saved within a single file named either direction.nii or direction.mif
+* Directions for each fixel must be saved within a single file named either directions.nii or directions.mif
 * This can be considered as a special type of fixel data file, with dimensions (n x 3 x 1).
 * Directions are specified with respect to the scanner coordinate frame in cartesian coordinates